Study in Switzerland: Language & Culture in Switzerland

 Swiss Cuisine

-Swiss cuisine has a place in the hearts of many gourmands, and once you try it, it is difficult to let go.
-It is a culinary gourmet heaven with influences from various countries like Italy and France.
-Where to begin, the top quality chocolates or the super tasty cheese?
+Swiss cuisine has a place in the hearts of many gourmands, and once you try it, it's difficult to let go.
+The country is a culinary heaven with influences from neighbors like Italy and France.
+Where to begin: with the top-quality chocolates or the super-tasty cheese?

-Some of the most characteristic Swiss cuisine dishes include cheese fondue (melted cheese with bread cubes), raclette, älplermagronen and rösti.
-Delicious cheeses are found everywhere in the country and when studying in Switzerland you could try special cheese like vacherin, appenzeller, emmentaler or sbrinz!
+Some of the most characteristic Swiss cuisine dishes include cheese fondue (melted cheese with bread cubes), raclette (potatoes with melted cheese), älplermagronen (pasta and potatoes with, you guessed it, melted cheese), and rösti (mostly just potatoes).
+Delicious cheeses are found everywhere in the country and when studying in Switzerland you could try specials like vacherin, appenzeller, emmentaler or sbrinz!

-Chocolate production in Switzerland started during the 17th century and quickly gained an audience around the world, thanks to its quality.
-Nowadays, tons of chocolate are produced every year with top Swiss chocolate brands like Lindt, Cailler, Frey, Nestle and Toblerone being among the leading chocolate providers in the world.
+Chocolate production in Switzerland started during the 19th century and quickly gained an audience around the world thanks to its quality.
+Nowadays, tons of chocolate are produced yearly, with top Swiss chocolate brands like Lindt, Cailler, Frey, Nestle, and Toblerone being among the leading chocolate providers in the world.

 Languages of Switzerland

-If you are a language lover, then there is no better place than Switzerland to unravel your linguistic competency.
+If you're a language lover, there is no better place than Switzerland to unravel your linguistic competency.
 Is there an official language in Switzerland?
 The answer is a little complex.
 The languages of Switzerland are not one or two, but four in number!

-The four official languages in Switzerland include German (spoken in North, Central and Eastern Switzerland), French (spoken in Western Switzerland), Italian (spoken in Southern Switzerland) and Romansh (spoken in South-Eastern Switzerland).
-Swiss people are most of the time multilingual, depending on the region they grew up in.
+The four official languages in Switzerland are German (spoken in North, Central, and Eastern Switzerland), French (spoken in Western Switzerland), Italian (spoken in Southern Switzerland), and Romansh (spoken in South-Eastern Switzerland).
+Depending on where they grew up, Swiss people are usually multilingual.

-The German-speaking community is the largest, with 17 cantons having German as their official language.
-Despite that, you will not have any problem communicating in English in Switzerland, as Swiss people maintain a high level of English language proficiency.
-In addition to that, you can find a variety of English-taught Master’s and PhD programs.
+Seventeen cantons have German as their official language, making the German-speaking community the largest in Switzerland.
+Despite that, you'll not have any problem communicating in Switzerland in English, as Swiss people maintain a high level of English language proficiency.
+In addition to that, you can find a variety of English-taught Master's and PhD programs.

 Study in Switzerland - Overview

-Over 20,000 international students choose Switzerland as their study abroad destination every year.
+Over 70,000 international students chose Switzerland as their study-abroad destination last year.
 Click here to learn why.

 Student Visas

-Despite its location in the heart of continental Europe, Switzerland is not an official part of the European Union and every international student will require a student visa to study.
+Despite its location in the heart of continental Europe, Switzerland is not an official part of the European Union, and you may need a student visa to study.
 Find out documentation you need and the processes you should follow depending on your country of origin.

 Housing & Living Costs

-Finding budget friendly housing in Switzerland can take a bit of careful planning but look through your options to find the best accommodation for you and your piggy bank!
+Finding budget-friendly housing in Switzerland can take some careful planning.
+Look through your options to find the best accommodation for you and your piggy bank!

 Tuition Fees & Scholarships

-Tuition fees in Switzerland vary greatly, depending on if you’re planning to attend a public or private institution, your program of study, and your level of study.
-There are several different scholarships available from specific institutions and from the Swiss government.
+Tuition fees in Switzerland vary greatly, depending on whether you plan to attend a public or private institution, your study program, and your study level.
+Several different scholarships are available from specific institutions and the Swiss government.

 Education System

-Switzerland is world renowned for its education system, promoting high academic standards and innovative teaching methods.
-Public and private institutions offer a wide range of programs in English at all levels, for Swiss and international students alike.
+Switzerland is world-renowned for its education system, which promotes high academic standards and innovative teaching methods.
+Public and private institutions offer a wide range of programs in English at all levels for Swiss and international students alike.

 Application Process

 There is no centralized system for admissions to Swiss universities.
-Application processes can differ from institution to institution, get started early to leave time for ironing out those all-important details.
+Application processes can differ from institution to institution, so get started early to leave time to iron out those all-important details.

 Programs